 Leiper's Fork Church of Christ

-Built in 1821, this is where David Lipscomb led a congregation to adopt positions as noncombatants during the Civil War.
-Their petition was rejected by Military Governor Andrew Johnson, who later became President of the U.S.
+This meeting house was built in 1821, and is the place where David Lipscomb led a congregation to adopt positions as noncombatants during the Civil War.
+Their petition was rejected by Military Governor Andrew Johnson, who later became President of the United States.

 4207 Old Hillsboro Rd.